Aleaume/UdacityML_P3/starter_file/README.md

 -Convert Model to ONNX format and export

--Fine tune json requests when testing deployments
+-Fine tune json requests when testing deployments (at the moment unsucessful)

 -Automate upload of entry scripts + train script via az copy or else